August 9, 2019

 https://www.ncbi.nlm.nih.gov/pubmed/27015134

-The most common glomerular lesion on kidney biopsy in hematopoietic cell transplantation patients is membranous nephropathy.
-This is often associated with clinical evidence of chronic graft-versus-host disease.
+The most common glomerular lesion on kidney biopsy in hematopoietic cell transplantation pts is membranous nephropathy.
+It’s often seen with clinical evidence of chronic GVHD.
 Minimal change disease, TMA, acute tubular injury, amyloidosis, and polyomavirus can also be seen.

 Friday